frgalvan/applicationsDB/README.md

 ## Brief Overview
 I started out with a simple python terminal interface with 2 options:
-  1. Search for the name of a company to compare against the DB.
+  1. Look up company name for existance in the database.
-  2. Submit a new entry from the user's input
+  2. Submit a new entry from user's input.

 I've since added a few more features.
 #### [You can see more here](https://github.com/frgalvan/applicationsDB/wiki)